phalcon-orphanage/docs/en/reference/routing.rst

     // Getting the processed controller
     echo $router->getControllerName();

-Phalcon_Rewrite_Router_ is a simple and fast component and its use is highly recommended, since it offers the lowest overhead while parsing the routes of your application.
+:doc:`Phalcon_Router_Rewrite <../api/Phalcon_Router_Rewrite>` is a simple and fast component and its use is highly recommended, since it offers the lowest overhead while parsing the routes of your application.

 Advanced Routing
 ----------------
-Phalcon provides advanced routing capabilities by replacing the default router with Phalcon_Router_Regex_.
-When Phalcon_Router_Regex_ is used together with Apache, it's necessary to prepend a slash / to the beginning of the rewrite subexpression ($1) to handle the URIs correctly:
+Phalcon provides advanced routing capabilities by replacing the default router with :doc:`Phalcon_Router_Regex <../api/Phalcon_Router_Regex>`.
+When :doc:`Phalcon_Router_Regex <../api/Phalcon_Router_Regex>` is used together with Apache, it's necessary to prepend a slash / to the beginning of the rewrite subexpression ($1) to handle the URIs correctly:

 .. code-block:: apacheconf